cirosantilli/git-tutorial/index.md

     git push origin --delete branch

+or:

+    git push origin :branch

-Can only delete a branch if it is not he current one.
+Can only delete a branch if it is not he current remote branch.

-Modify current branch on remote: <http://stackoverflow.com/questions/1485578/how-do-i-change-a-git-remote-head-to-point-to-something-besides-master>
+Modify current remote branch: <http://stackoverflow.com/questions/1485578/how-do-i-change-a-git-remote-head-to-point-to-something-besides-master>

 After you delete remote branches, you can remove the local tracking branches with: